 - Expanding revenue opportunities

 What is your preferred (‘default’) cloud services model?

 The next step is to determine which cloud services model would suit your organisation best.
 On one end of the spectrum, an on-premises cloud solution would require complete in-house maintenance, whereas a SaaS (Software as a Service) model is completely managed by the cloud provider.
 The below diagram breaks down the different cloud service models and the different responsibilities of each one -

 Are there other business changes that are dependent on or are enabled by a move to cloud infrastructure?

-There are many benefits to your business of migrating to the cloud, however one of the main benefits is ease of access.
-In today’s day and age, it’s essential that business adapt to the changing needs of their workers, in which remote working is becoming an increasingly popular box which must be ticked on an applicants list when they are looking for a prospective employer.
+There are many benefits to your business of migrating to the cloud, however, one of the main benefits is the ease of access.
+In today’s day and age, it’s essential that businesses adapt to the changing needs of their workers, in which remote working is becoming an increasingly popular box that must be ticked on an applicants list when they are looking for a prospective employer.
 It’s also essential for businesses that operate in a number of locations or countries.

 Look out for the next post in our cloud series - Cybersecurity and the Cloud Series – NIST Cybersecurity framework and cloud adoption.

 View our full cloud research report here.